 What do you call it when a garage door stops closing before it hits your head?
 The Hokey Pokey?
-No, a Poke Yoke!
-Lucky for us, Dr. Shingo baked this mistake-proofing technique into the Toyota Production System and the rest is history.
+No, a Poke-yoke!
+Lucky for us, Shigeo Shingo baked this mistake-proofing technique into the Toyota Production System and the rest is history.

 Claims to Fame – What Did He Invent?